Jared-Chan/risc-v-cpu/doc/dv_doc.md

 * `randomize()`
     * an inherited function for randomization
 * `generate_instructions(...)`
-    * based on randomized fields, generate
+    * based on randomized fields, generates
         * 6-9 instructions
         * expected instruction addresses
         * expected read and write addresses and data